-- The degree to which the proposed member position addresses an identified community need and aligns with NHC's mission and objectives; - The degree to which proposed service activities are meaningful, comprehensive, and appropriate for an NHC member; - The degree to which proposed member activities address social determinants of health, health disparities, and the underlying structural oppression that contributes to them; - Whether the proposed activities are ongoing and will provide enough for a member to do at the Host Site for 36-40 hours per week, on average; - Commitment and demonstrated ability to supervise the member(s) and support their professional development objectives; - The ability to fulfill NHC requirements; - Information gathered by NHC staff during a visit to the agency; and

-• Past performance of the organization as an NHC Host Site (if applicable).
+- The degree to which the proposed member position addresses an identified community need and aligns with NHC's mission and objectives; - The degree to which proposed service activities are meaningful, comprehensive, and appropriate for an NHC member; - The degree to which proposed member activities address social determinants of health, health disparities, and the underlying structural oppression that contributes to them; - Whether the proposed activities are ongoing and will provide enough for a member to do at the Host Site for 36-40 hours per week, on average; - Commitment and demonstrated ability to supervise the member(s) and support their professional development objectives; - The ability to fulfill NHC requirements; - Information gathered by NHC staff during a visit to the agency; and - Past performance of the organization as an NHC Host Site (if applicable).

-Host site applications and position descriptions are due on Monday, February 28, 2022 at 5pm CST.
+Host site applications and position descriptions are due on 5pm CT on Monday, February 27, 2023.
 This NHC Host Site selection process is a competitive process.
 Host site applicants are not guaranteed selection.
-Applicants will be notified of their selection status no later than Friday, March 11, 2022.
+Applicants will be notified of their selection status no later than March 31, 2023.